Recalled Philips CPAP Machine Caused Breast Cancer, Lawsuit Claims

 Favours’ lawsuit presents claims of failure to warn, design defect, negligent failure to warn, negligent design defect, negligent recall, breach of warranty, violations of Arizona’s Consumer Fraud Act and unjust enrichment.
 She seeks both compensatory and punitive damages.

-Given common questions of fact and law raised in product liability and class action lawsuits over recalled Philips CPAP devices and other breathing assistance machines, the U.S. Judicial Panel on Multidistrict Litigation (JPML) decided in October to centralize the litigation before Senior U.S. District Judge Joy Flowers Conti in the Western District of Pennsylvania for pretrial proceedings as part of a multidistrict litigation (MDL).
+Given common questions of fact and law raised in recalled Philips CPAP lawsuits, the U.S. Judicial Panel on Multidistrict Litigation (JPML) decided in October to centralize the litigation before Senior U.S. District Judge Joy Flowers Conti in the Western District of Pennsylvania for pretrial proceedings as part of a multidistrict litigation (MDL).

 More Top Stories